anuragbhargava889/order_api/README.md

 - [Express.js](https://expressjs.com/) as the server framework / controller layer
 - [MongoDB](https://www.mongodb.com/) as the database layer
 - [Mongoose](https://mongoosejs.com/) as the "ODM" / model layer
+- [Swagger] as for API documentation and demo

 ## How to Install & Run